 - Limited apps compared to Shopify

 OpenCart is a free Shopify alternative with a relatively modernized platform that allows you to create professional-looking websites that you can customize according to your needs.
+Furthermore, there are shopify development companies that reduces hurdles and gives customize, feature rich shopify store development assist.

 The documentation is strong, and it has a pretty robust user base.
 It also supports thousands of add-ons and third-party modules, which is what most ecommerce clients usually want.